fred-corp/Ecosystem_PO3L_ECAM/ecosystemExampleFiles/reference.md

-  "type": str s,               # type : references to "type" array "color" : str C,             # HEX color code for EcoSym Viewer "lifespan" : int x,          # Lifespan of lifeform (only for animals & plants) "reproduceCooldown" : int x, # Number of rounds a lifeform must wait before mating (only for animals) "getsPregnant" : int x,      # Which gender gets pregnant (only for animals) "gestation" : int x,         # Number of rounds it takes for a newborn to develop (only for animals) "adultAt" : int x,           # age at which an animal or plant ca reproduce or spread seeds
+  "type": str s,               # type : references to "type" array "color" : str C,             # HEX color code for EcoSym Viewer "lifespan" : int x,          # Lifespan of lifeform (only for animals & plants) "reproduceCooldown" : int x, # Number of rounds a lifeform must wait before mating and after which it gives birth when pregnant (only for animals)
+  "getsPregnant" : int x,      # Which gender gets pregnant (only for animals) "gestation" : int x,         # Number of rounds it takes for a newborn to develop (only for animals) "adultAt" : int x,           # age at which an animal or plant ca reproduce or spread seeds